All Episodes

 Bail conditions are often more restrictive.

-Now, if the case goes to trial, jury selection is really challenging in a high profile case in particular.
+Now, if the case goes to trial, jury selection is really challenging in a high-profile case in particular.

 Trial durations extend from the days or weeks to several months.

-These high profile trials also tend to be more dramatic.
+These high-profile trials also tend to be more dramatic.

 Sentencing is similarly affected as public sentiment may be considered if the verdict is appealed.

-Voidir jury selection may be more extensive so as to manage juror bias.
+Voir dear, jury selection may be more extensive so as to manage juror bias.

-During trial security may be increased, explicit rules of decorum may be set forth, such as limiting behavior, seating, electronic devices, and overcrowding of the court.
+Explicit rules of decorum may be set forth, such as limiting behavior, seating, electronic devices, and overcrowding of the court.

 Media access may also be limited or banned from the court.

-So you want to have the camera over the jurors, face away from the jurors and just the one, right.
+So you want to have the camera over the jurors, face away from the jurors, and just the one, right?

 So Tyler Robinson is alleged to have shot and murdered Charlie Kirk on September the 10th.